vendure-ecommerce/storefront-remix-starter/README.md

 ## Deployment

-This repo is configured to deploy to either Netlify or Cloudflare Pages.
+This repo is configured to deploy to either Netlify or Cloudflare Pages or to build locally with specialised build targets (`build(:nf/:cf)`).

-No special setup should be needed, as the [remix.config.js](./remix.config.js) file contains a check for the `process.env.CF_PAGES` environment variable to determine whether to use the Cloudflare Pages or Netlify server configuration.
+No special setup should be needed, as the [remix.config.js](./remix.config.js) file contains a check for the `process.env.CF_PAGES` / `process.env.NETLIFY` environment variable to determine whether to use the Cloudflare Pages or Netlify server configuration.

 Follow the usual procedure for setting up a project in Netlify/CF Pages and point it to your clone of this repo on GitHub/Gitlab.